High order multiscale analysis of discrete integrable equations: Concluding remarks

 \section{Concluding remarks}

-In this paper we have considered the application of a multiple scale expansion to the class of dispersive multilinear partial difference equation on the square lattice, $\CQ$.
-A great effort has been directed to extend the expansion up to order $\ep^6$ so as to be able to check the order $\ep^5$ results.
-The integrability conditions we obtain, when we require that the multiple scale expansion of the discrete class of equations is equivalent to the equations of the NLSE hierarchy, reduce the $13-$parameters initial class to four equations depending on few parameters.
-The $A_3$ integrable equations are invariant under the $A_4$ integrability conditions, indicating that we might have already filtered out all the nonintegrable cases and that the obtained equations might be integrable.
+In this paper we have considered the application of a multiple scale expansion to a class of dispersive multilinear partial difference equation on the square lattice, $\CQ^+$.
+The integrability conditions we obtain when we require that the multiple scale expansion of the discrete class of equations is equivalent to the equations of the \emph{NLS} hierarchy reduce the $\CN=13$ initial parameters defining the $\CQ^+$ class to a maximum of $\CN=2$ free (continuous) parameters defining four equations.
+A great effort has been directed to extend the expansion up to order $\ep^6$, the related integrability conditions appearing in this paper for the first time.
+As a result of our efforts we have been able to compare the $A_3$ integrable equations to the $A_4$ integrable equations.
+They turn out to be the same, so that one could presume we might be already in the asymptotic regime and that the obtained equations might be integrable.
+However a non vanishing algebraic entropy is an indication that the general cases (\ref{k1}, \ref{k2}) are not integrable when $\tau\not=0$.

-Two open problems seem of great importance now: \begin{enumerate} \item The consideration of the second class of dispersive multilinear partial difference equations on the square lattice, $\CQ=\CQ^-$ is will provide by sure new classes of integrable equations, as in this case the lowest order integrability conditions appear already at order $\ep^2$ and will not be an equation of the NLSE type but more likely a coupled wave equations. \item We may assume that (\ref{Quadrelli}) are all integrable but in this article we are not able to prove it.
-We have to apply different techniques.
-In particular what remains to be analyzed are the four sub cases (\ref{kj1}), (\ref{jk3}) and (\ref{IXI}) when $\tau>0$.
-We are now working for proving that these systems have generalized symmetries, i.e. there exist some flows in the group parameter $\lambda$ commuting with our equations It is easy to prove that there are no symmetries with $k=\ell=1$.
-Thus it seems important to consider the case when $k=\ell\ge 2$. \end{enumerate}
+An open problem seems of major importance now: the consideration of the second class of dispersive multilinear partial difference equations on the square lattice, $\CQ^-$ is a major task which will provide by sure new classes of integrable equations.
+However in this case the lowest order integrability conditions appear already at order $\ep^2$ and will not be an equation of the \emph{NLS} type but more likely a coupled wave equations.
+Work is in progress on it.

-Work is in progress in both open problems.
-In particular in \cite{SHL} one has proved the integrability of (\ref{kj1}) by constructing two generalized symmetries defined on five points, one with $k=2$ and $\ell=0$ and one with $k=0$ and $\ell=2$.